 It is not however, the highest mountain on Australian Territory.
-This honour belongs to Mawson Peak with a height of 2745 meters , being the highest summit of "Big Ben" on Heard Island in the Australian sub Antarctic territory of Heard & McDonald Islands.
+This title belongs to Mawson Peak with a height of 2745 metres , being the highest summit of "Big Ben" on Heard Island in the Australian sub Antarctic territory of Heard & McDonald Islands.

-Controversy rages about whether the mountain is one of the "seven summits."
+Debate continues about whether the mountain is one of the "seven summits."
 Dick Bass (USA) included it in his "Seven Summits" quest in which he completed the highest 7 summits on each continent after topping out on Mt.
 Everest on April 30, 1985.
 Many purists contend that the highest point on the Australasian continent is actually Carstenz Pyramid in Irian Jaya.
 (Tectonically speaking on the same continental plate as Australia).
-Since then many have completed Dick Bass' version of the "Seven Summits" including a 20 year old girl.
+Since then many have completed Dick Bass' version of the "Seven Summits" including a

 Although not much of a mountaineering peak because of its relatively low altitude and gentle slopes, Kosciuszko is located in one the more beautiful national parks in the world.
-Stunning 360 degree views from the summit (the view takes in the Victorian High Country, the Main Range & the Monaro tablelands) makes this a very enjoyable and visual peak for anyone.
+360 degree views from the summit take in the Victorian High Country, the Main Range & the Monaro tablelands).

 Exact Location is latitude -36º 27' 3", longitude 148º 15' 8"